-"Many 'Against' Votes"

-Responses by Companies to Which Many "Against" Votes Were Cast at Their General Meeting of Shareholders in 2019, And Sending Letters to Companies on Which Many "Against" Votes Were Cast at Their General Meeting of Shareholders in 2020

-The Institutional Investors Collective Engagement Forum (hereinafter referred to as "IICEF") serving as a coordinator/secretariat, together with the seven companies participating in IICEF's collective engagement program, namely The Dai-ichi Life Insurance Company, Limited, Meiji Yasuda asset Management Company Ltd., Mitsubishi UFJ Trust and Banking Corporation, Pension Fund Association, Resona Asset Management Co., Ltd., Sumitomo Mitsui DS Asset Management Company, Limited and Sumitomo Mitsui Trust Asset Management Co., Ltd. (in alphabetical order; hereinafter referred to as the "Participating Investors"), has sent request letters to certain companies.
-In the letters, we requested explanations on the outcomes of the analysis of the reasons for the considerable number of "against" votes cast against the management's proposals electing directors for top management at their general meeting of shareholders, even though those proposals were still approved.
-In the same manner, we requested considerations of the need for shareholder dialogue and other measures.

-1. Overview of this agenda

-In recent years, with more proactive and stricter stances on exercise of voting rights by investors and shareholders including institutional investors in and outside of Japan, there are an increasing number of cases where quite a few votes are cast against company's management proposal bills at general meetings of shareholders.
+Engagement Agenda "Many 'Against' Votes" Responses by Companies to Which Many "Against" Votes Were Cast at Their General Meeting of Shareholders in 2020, And Sending Letters to Companies on Which Many "Against" Votes Were Cast at Their General Meeting of Shareholders in 2021 The Institutional Investors Collective Engagement Forum (hereinafter referred to as "IICEF") serving as a coordinator/secretariat for a collective engagement program, together with the seven companies, namely The Dai-ichi Life Insurance Company, Limited, Meiji Yasuda Asset Management Company Ltd., Mitsubishi UFJ Trust and Banking Corporation, Pension Fund Association, Resona Asset Management Co., Ltd., Sumitomo Mitsui DS Asset Management Company, Limited and Sumitomo Mitsui Trust Asset Management Co., Ltd. (in alphabetical order; hereinafter referred to as the "Participating Investors"), has sent request letters to certain companies.
+In the letters, we requested explanations on the outcomes of the analysis of the reasons for the considerable number of votes cast against the top management's proposals for director election at their general meeting of shareholders, even though those proposals were still approved.
+In the same manner, we requested considerations of the need for shareholder dialogue and other measures. \\\ 1.
+Overview of this agenda In recent years, with more proactive and stricter stances on exercise of voting rights by investors and shareholders including institutional investors in and outside of Japan, there are increasing number of cases where quite a few votes are cast against company's management proposal at general meetings of shareholders.
 Supplementary Principle 1.1.1 of Japan's Corporate Governance Code stipulates "When the board recognizes that a considerable number of votes have been cast against a proposal by the company and the proposal was approved, it should analyze the reasons behind opposing votes and why many shareholders opposed, and should consider the need for shareholder dialogue and other measures."